Omid2831/ChartBubbleGraph/README.md

    │   └── BubbleGraph_Chart.png  # Screenshot of the bubble chart
    ├── requirements.txt        # List of required libraries
    ├── README.md               # Documentation file for the project
+   ├── bubblechart.zip         # This is the run application IRL
    └── demo_video.mp4          # Demo video showing the chart generation process

 </pre>

 ## Collaboration & Improvements🤝